mohanishpandey/PORTFOLIO/README.md

 # PORTFOLIO
 You can contact me and know more about me via this Portfolio website.
-This poertfolio has my CV, social profiles and some projects.
+This portfolio has my CV, social profiles and some projects.